What Is Cardio, and How Often Should You Do It?

-Cardio can be a steady state exercise that’s done at low to moderate intensity, like jogging or an easy bike ride.
-Cardio can also be intervals of high intensity exercise, like HIIT, where you go all out for 20-120 second bursts, and then rest just long enough to allow you to perform the next round with equal intensity (like tabata).
+Cardio training can be a steady-state exercise that’s done at low to moderate intensity, like jogging or an easy bike ride.
+Cardio training can also be intervals of high intensity exercise, like HIIT, where you go all out for 20-120 second bursts, and then rest just long enough to allow you to perform the next round with equal intensity (like tabata).

 Just keep in mind that whatever cardio activity you choose should involve large muscle groups in the legs and trunk, since smaller muscle groups like the biceps and calves don’t create an oxygen demand large enough to tax the cardiovascular system on their own.